Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 We could technically accept that translation to Dhall and begin factoring out repetition in the generated Dhall code.
 However, I generally recommend translating YAML to a Dhall expression with a "stronger" type when possible.

 A "strong" type is the opposite of a "weak" type.
 The "stronger" the type, the more guarantees the type provides about values having that type.
 Ideally, we would like to "strengthen" the type of our Dhall configuration file until we're left with as little arbitrary YAML as possible.
-In fact, we can remove all arbitrary YAML from our configuration because Mergify documents their entire configuration schema.
+In fact, we can remove all arbitrary YAML from our configuration because Mergify documents their entire YAML schema.

 For example, the [Mergify file format documentation](https://doc.mergify.io/configuration.html) specifies that:

 > The file main entry is a dictionary whose key is named `pull_request_rules`.

-... which we can translate to:
+... which we can translate to this initial Dhall type:

 ```haskell
 -- ./schema.dhall